mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

 5. **CI/CD Integration**: Configure CI systems with the same Bazelisk version and configuration as development environments

 These lessons have been incorporated into our development workflows and will guide future security implementation work across the UmbraCore project.

+## 19. Implementation Status (Updated 1 March 2025)

+This section tracks the implementation progress of the refactoring plan and identifies what should be prioritised next.

+### Security Interfaces Consolidation (Priority 3.1)

+**Completed:**
+- ✅ Created `SecurityProtocolsCore` with foundation-free types and protocols
+- ✅ Implemented `SecurityBridge` for Foundation conversions
+- ✅ Added tests for both modules to validate functionality
+- ✅ Established correct dependency structure (SecurityBridge depends on SecurityProtocolsCore)

+**In Progress:**
+- 🔄 Migrating client code to use the new modules
+- 🔄 Comprehensive test coverage for all functionality

+**Pending:**
+- ❌ Remove redundant modules:
+  - SecurityInterfacesFoundationBase
+  - SecurityInterfacesFoundationBridge
+  - SecurityInterfacesFoundationCore
+  - SecurityInterfacesFoundationMinimal
+  - SecurityInterfacesFoundationNoFoundation

+**Next Steps:**
+1. Complete comprehensive testing of the new modules
+2. Create a migration guide for client code
+3. Begin phased removal of redundant modules
+4. Update all import statements across the codebase

+### Umbra Security Services (Priority 3.2)

+**Completed:**
+- ✅ Initial structure for consolidated UmbraSecurity module

+**In Progress:**
+- 🔄 Refactoring implementation to be foundation-free where possible

+**Pending:**
+- ❌ Create dedicated `UmbraSecurityBridge` for Foundation interop
+- ❌ Remove redundant modules:
+  - UmbraSecurityNoFoundation
+  - UmbraSecurityServicesNoFoundation
+  - UmbraSecurityFoundation

+**Next Steps:**
+1. Define clear interfaces in UmbraSecurity that don't depend on Foundation
+2. Create UmbraSecurityBridge module following the same pattern as SecurityBridge
+3. Implement tests that validate the new structure

+### Core Services Types (Priority 3.3)

+**Status:** Not started

+**Next Steps:**
+1. Analyse current usage patterns
+2. Define foundation-free interfaces
+3. Create CoreTypesBridge module

+### ObjC Bridging Types (Priority 3.4)

+**Status:** Not started

+**Next Steps:**
+1. Evaluate current implementation and identify Foundation dependencies
+2. Create foundation-free base interfaces
+3. Implement bridge module for Foundation interoperability

+### CryptoSwift Integration (Priority 3.5)

+**Status:** Not started

+**Next Steps:**
+1. Assess current usage and dependencies
+2. Define integration strategy with domain-specific types

+### Recommended Focus Areas

+Based on current progress and priorities:

+1. **High Priority:**
+   - Complete security interfaces migration (3.1)
+   - Begin UmbraSecurityBridge implementation (3.2)

+2. **Medium Priority:**
+   - Create test plan for validating module refactoring
+   - Document migration patterns for client code

+3. **Low Priority:**
+   - Start planning for Core Services Types refactoring (3.3)
+   - Update build system to better support the new architecture

+### Build and Test Status

+Current build status with new modules:
+- Security modules building successfully with correct target triple (arm64-apple-macos15.4)
+- All tests passing for SecurityProtocolsCore and SecurityBridge
+- Library evolution disabled on SecurityProtocolsCore for compatibility with CryptoSwift

+### Timeline Update

+- **March 2025:** Complete Security Interfaces consolidation
+- **April 2025:** Complete Umbra Security Services consolidation
+- **May 2025:** Address Core Services Types and ObjC Bridging Types
+- **June 2025:** Complete CryptoSwift integration and final cleanup